-Ingrid lives in Golden Valley, MN with her husband Dan and their three boys.
-Her passion for fighting poverty began 20 years ago as a volunteer with a ministry impacting children in lower income areas of her hometown.
+Ingrid lives in Golden Valley, MN with her husband and their three boys.
+Her passion for fighting poverty began in 1991 as a volunteer with a ministry impacting children in lower income areas of her hometown.
 A desire to be more effective led her to Moody Bible Institute where she pursued a B.A. degree in cross-cultural and urban ministry.
 After graduating and marrying in 1997, she spent 17 years reaching out to children and youth in North Minneapolis.
 In 2010, the story of an Ethiopian widow inspired her to travel to Ethiopia to visit the children in Shanto.
 After returning, her focus on poverty shifted to Ethiopia.
-Since January 2011, she has been supporting FOVC’s efforts in Shanto and Dale.
-Ingrid blogs at reachingHISkids and also uses her Instagram to bring attention to the needs in Ethiopia.
+Since January 2011, she has been supporting SHAPEthiopia’s efforts in southern Ethiopia.
+Ingrid uses her Instagram to bring attention to the needs in Ethiopia.

-Renee Stauffer lives on a dairy farm in northern New York state with her husband and three children.
+Renee lives on a dairy farm in northern New York state with her husband and three children.
 Her family has been sponsoring children in Ethiopia since 2009, when they were waiting for court approval to become the parents of their youngest son, who joined the family in 2010.
 The Stauffers traveled over to Ethiopia to welcome him into the family.
 They were able to meet with their first sponsored child and visit the program she was involved with.
 Having this experience really cemented her belief that child sponsorship done right provides essential support to families that can help to lift children out of poverty and keep families together.
 Her family sponsors children through three different organizations, and what she loves about Partners With Ethiopia is how intimate and personal the connection feels.
 As her children grow, she is looking forward to being able to devote time to minister to children and families in this capacity.
 Renee was a registered nurse in a previous life and is now a homeschooling mom.
 She also enjoys crafty pursuits like knitting, spinning, sewing, pottery, gardening, and cozying up with a good book.

 Ben’s first real experience with poverty was on a missions trip in college.
 The group visited a very poor community in the border town of Reynosa, Mexico.
 During that trip he traveled to a nearby dump and saw the people who lived there scavenging from what others had discarded.
 Visible in the distance was a huge mansion separating the dump by a large wall.
 After finishing school, he and his wife, Nicole, decided to sponsor several young boys exactly the same age as their own boys.
 They enjoyed the opportunity to correspond with the children and see the children develop over time~– all the while they knew they were able to play some small part in making their lives better.
 Ben’s family has expanded their child sponsorship and has now been sponsoring children in Ethiopia for several years.
-Ben is a patent attorney and a partner in the law firm of Merchant & Gould.
+Ben is a patent attorney and a partner in the law firm of Merchant & Gould in Minnesota.
 In his spare time, and as an avid triathlete, he can often be found swimming, biking, or running.
 He also enjoys practicing taekwondo with his family, as well as spending time fishing and bow hunting.

 Is This a Christian Organization?